|Payment by January 19, 2008||$500|

 You work within a supportive environment, with groups of people at a similar level, or on your own.
 You move at the speed that is comfortable for you, learning at your optiminal rate.

 If you're at a more advanced level and you want to work on something that doesn't have a group, that's fine too.
 And of there's only one chapter or topic that you want to work on all week, you can do that.

 One of the most important values that a Jam provides is just time and space to explore and learn.

 You may be wondering, "What if I get into a group where everyone is moving too slow or too fast for me, and I'd rather work on more or less advanced exercises?"
 Here, we use a concept inspired by Open Space conferences.

 It's called "The Law of Two Feet," and it means that if something isn't working for you, use your two feet and go somewhere that will work for you.
 In this case, it means you go to another group.
 You can join the group of your choice and work on that exercise.
 And if no one is working on the exercise that's right for you at that moment, you can start your own group, or just work on your own.

 The goal is to keep you Fully engaged, all the time.

 Your laptop computer, ideally pre-loaded with tools and wireless internet hardware.

 We hold the event in town, and free buses run up to the ski mountain every 15 minutes.

-I recommend that you look at the details about lodging and how to get to Crested Butte above before making a reservation, but if you're in a hurry you can just call the Crested Butte Chamber of Commerce at (800) 545-4505 and they will help you make a reservation.
+You can also find further (albeit outdated in some places) details about lodging and how to get to Crested Butte, but if you're in a hurry you can just call the Crested Butte Chamber of Commerce at (800) 545-4505 and they will help you make a reservation.
 Remember to ask for a reservation in the town of Crested Butte, and not on the mountain, in order to be close to the conference location.
 However, in the Summer there are always more rooms available on the mountain than in town, and the bus is very convenient to get from the mountain to town.